 - Guests and staff will be instructed to maintain 6 feet of physical distance from others throughout the trip, when possible, with the exception of family units or friends traveling together.
 If distancing is not possible, face coverings may be required.

 - Guests will be encouraged to spread out within vehicles as much as possible.

-- Physical distancing of at least 6 feet should be maintained whenever possible during meals.
-Outdoor seating will be requested, when available.
+- Outdoor dining will be arranged, when available.
 Indoor dining options should be in compliance with local governmental regulations.

 - Expedition Leaders may alter the itinerary at any time if a location is too crowded and physical distancing is not possible.